 One thing I can say is that I don’t focus too much on the rendering of the image and do a lot of post production.
 The rendered image often still looks kind of raw before I edit it in Photoshop.
 That’s where I do the color correction, layering of different effects and filters and controlling contrast.

-Using Posed 3D People as main Actors
+Using Posed 3D People as main Actors to Create Stunning 3D Artwork

 In my opinion, the presence of people can often strengthen the image by adding more depth and significance to it, which gives your architectural design a more concise impact.
 Since I intended to make narrative focused images with this project, I was looking for 3D People, that don’t have the common happy and carefree appearance, that you can find in so many renders these days.